akcumeh/06-profile-card-component/README.md

 ### What I learned

-Not much that is new.
-[This MDN article](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) is worthy of note, though.
+In this project I learned how to use multiple background images.
+I never thought it was necessary until this project, and didn't think it was possible when I realized what had to be done.
+Thankfully, such cases are easily taken care of in CSS; I learned about this from [W3Schools](https://www.w3schools.com/css/css3_backgrounds.asp).

 ### Continued development

-I want to continue to make projects that are even more disability-inclusive.
-That would require the use of more semantic HTML5 markup.

 ### Useful resources

-- [MDN's article on CSS ```box-sizing``` property](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing) - This helped me really clear up my misunderstandings about box sizing.
-I find ```border-box``` most convenient for me currently.
+- [W3Schools](https://www.w3schools.com/css/css3_backgrounds.asp) - This helped me learn how to use multiple background images.

 ## Author

 You can find more of my solutions on my [Frontend Mentor profile](https://www.frontendmentor.io/profile/akcumeh).
-If you like what you see, follow me on [Twitter](https://www.twitter.com/akcumeh) and [GitHub](https://github.com/akcumeh). :)
+If you like what you see, follow me on [Twitter](https://www.twitter.com/akcumeh) and [GitHub](https://github.com/akcumeh).
+If you read this far, you are SUPERRR! and I would be honored if you reached out, thank you! :)